TopiMax2/TopiMax2/README.md

-- 👋 Hi, I’m TopiMax, newbie in programmation and cybersecurity and member of DaVinciCode
+- 👋 Hi, I’m TopiMax, newbie in programmation and cybersecurity
+- 💻 Member of DaVinciCode
 - 👀 I’m interested in Cybersecurity, CTFs, Programming and Electronics in general
 - 🌱 I’m currently learning C#, Python and more !
 - 📫 How to reach me :